 I didn’t have an easy childhood.
 I came from a home that was broken many, many times over.
 But I can look back on my past today and instead of moaning about it, I can say, “I went through that, and now I can comfort others.”
 It has become a tool to help others.

 I wouldn’t want to go through that again, of course.
 Nor would I want anyone else to go through the same thing.
-But I’m thankful that God can take my past and use it for His glory today.
-I’m thankful that He can take that hardship and use it for His glory.
+But I’m thankful that God can take my past, that hardship, and use it for His glory today.
 He can do the same for you.

-Maybe at this time in your life, you’re going through some hard times, and you’re wondering why.
+Maybe you’re going through some hard times right now, and you’re wondering why.
 God will use it.
-It’s hard to believe now.
-But just remember that it won’t last forever.
+It’s hard to believe now, but just remember that it won’t last forever.

 Did you pray with Pastor Greg?